ramshabilal/eventgo-event-management-system/README.md

 ## Overview

 EventGo! is an Event Management System (EMS) - a web application that simplifies event planning and registration.
 Users can register, create, and manage events, making it easy to host and attend events.

 Once signed up, a user can log in to add events and view their upcoming/saved/posted events.
+Moreover, users can also view current event trends such as 'most popular events' and 'number of events each month'!

 ## Data Model

 The application stores Users, Events, and Registrations:

 - Users can create and post events and register for other events.
-- Each event can have multiple user registrations.
+- Each event can have multiple user registrations (stored as references)
 - Users can register for multiple events. (via references)

 An Example User: